Towards a Happy Workplace

 Total annual salary of full-time employees not holding managerial positions (NTD thousands) | 77,253 |

-Average annual salary (NTD thousands) | 868 |
+Average annual salary of full-time non-managerial employees (NTD thousands) | 868 |

-Median annual salary (NTD thousands) | 882 |
+Median annual salary of full-time non-managerial employees (NTD thousands) | 882 |

 Note: